What is BOTOX® Cosmetic?

-BOTOX® Cosmetic is administered by a healthcare professional as a simple, nonsurgical treatment that is injected directly into the muscles between the brows.
-It works by blocking nerve impulses to the injected muscles.
+Injected directly into the muscles between the brows, BOTOX® Cosmetic is administered by a healthcare professional through a simple, nonsurgical treatments.
+Consequently, it works by blocking nerve impulses to the injected muscles.
 This reduces muscle activity that causes moderate to severe lines to form between the brows.
 Individual results may vary.

 How does BOTOX® Cosmetic work?

-BOTOX® Cosmetic is a prescription medicine that is injected into muscles and used to improve the look of the “11s,” the moderate-to-severe frown lines between the eyebrows (glabellar lines).
-It works by blocking nerve impulses to the injected muscles.
+Used to improve the look of the moderate-to-severe frown lines between the eyebrows (glabellar lines), BOTOX® Cosmetic is a prescription medicine that is injected into muscles around the face.
+Most of all, it works by blocking nerve impulses to the injected muscles.
 This reduces muscle activity that causes moderate to severe lines to form between the brows.